Massive galaxy clusters like "El Gordo'' hint at primordial quantum diffusion

 Our main results are presented in \Fig{fig:HMF}, where we display the HMF for the four distributions under consideration at three redshifts, $z=0,1,7$.
 The bottom panels display the ratio of the HMF with respect to the Gaussian case, with the normalization fixed to the Gaussian at $M=10^{11} h^{-1}M_\odot$.
-In the HMF at present time we observe two main effects from the exponential tails: an increase in the number of clusters ($M>10^{13}M_\odot$) and a decrease in the number of substructures ($M<10^{9}M_\odot$).
+At $z=0$ we observe two main effects from the exponential tails: an increase in the number of clusters ($M>10^{13}M_\odot$) and a decrease in the number of substructures ($M<10^{9}M_\odot$).
 Interestingly, the $\fNL$ reconstruction can partially mimic the increase in clusters, but not the decrease in substructures.
 This makes the predictions of quantum diffusion falsifiable.
 Equally important, the predictions of the elliptic HMF can potentially alleviate the shortcomings of \LCDM.
 Moreover, we also observe that the redshift evolution of the HMF is a key discriminator of the nature of the primordial perturbations.
 An elliptic HMF predicts that more massive objects formed earlier, in agreement with the recent detection of massive, high-redshift objects (see \eg \cite{Eilers:2021mdi} for a recent census of the age of young quasars).

 In addition to the number of halos per unit mass, it is interesting to compute the number of clusters as a function of redshift.
-This can be probed directly for example {with CMB data using the Sunyaev-Zel’dovich (SZ) effect measured by Planck \cite{Planck:2015koh}, the South Pole Telescope \cite{SPT:2019hnt} or the Atacama Cosmology Telescope \cite{ACT:2020lcv},} and the optically selected clusters from the Dark Energy Survey~\cite{DES:2018myw}.
-Our results are presented in \Fig{fig:n_clusters}, focusing on clusters with {$M>10^{15}M_\odot$}.
+This can be probed directly for example with CMB data using the Sunyaev-Zeldovich (SZ) effect~\cite{Planck:2015koh,SPT:2019hnt,ACT:2020lcv}.
+Our results are presented in \Fig{fig:n_clusters}, focusing on clusters with {$M>10^{15}M_\odot$} (see Supplemental Material for the detailed calculation).
 One can clearly see that, already beyond $z\sim1$, the number of clusters is much enhanced when initial perturbations have heavy tails.
 This, again, shows the potential of this method to constrain the very early universe physics.